publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1387.md

             (A) obtain statistically reliable estimates of incidental mortality and serious injury;

-            (B) determine the reliability of reports of incidental mortality and serious injury under subsection (e) of this section; and
+            (B) determine the reliability of reports of incidental mortality and serious injury under subsection (e); and

             (C) identify changes in fishing methods or technology that may increase or decrease incidental mortality and serious injury.